vcmueller/project-data-engineering/code/visualization/README.md

 ![MLPage](../../Images/MLPage.png?raw=true "ML Page")

-Here the temperature is aggregated by city by quarter, and the "Temperature Level" column is the name of the cluster assigned that the city in that quarter.
+Here the temperature is aggregated by city by quarter, and the "Temperature Level" column is the name of the cluster assigned to that city in that quarter.